Supergamer5465/Helix-Raid-Tool/README.md

 # Helix-Raid-Tool
-## Ultimate discord raid tool for both user and bot raids.
+## Discord raid tool for both user and bot raids.

 Please make sure to follow these step-by-step guides so that you do not use the raid tool improperly